conceptofproof/conceptofproof.github.io/_posts/2017-04-13-bctf17-overwatch.md

 Remember the `randBytes` global we mentioned earlier?

 Although `randBytes` isn't directly printed out, it is used to determine the levels, maps, and heroes of each teammate that ARE.
-<span style="color:red">**If we can write overwrite the data in `randBytes` with part of a libc address, we can use dynamic constraint solving based on the levels, maps, and heroes of each teammate that are printed out to determine the bytes we've overwritten `randBytes` with.**</span>
+<span style="color:red">**If we can overwrite the data in `randBytes` with part of a libc address, we can use dynamic constraint solving based on the levels, maps, and heroes of each teammate that are printed out to determine the bytes we've overwritten `randBytes` with.**</span>

 One heap exploitation technique that would allow us to do this, is the **unsorted bin attack** technique.